 We once hired someone whose resume was filled with various marketing jobs as a freelancer, and we wanted to bring him on full time.
 His goal, he told us, was to eventually work for a tech company or a business that was going to boom and have an impact on the younger generations.
 He was skilled at marketing and able to produce work that garnered our attention and clients.

 After nearly two years, though, he informed us that he was going to search for other opportunities.
 He said that he did not feel fulfilled by pursuing his chosen career in a legal setting, which he had little interest in.
 Essentially, he viewed the job as work and not something he enjoyed, which led to his departure.

 The challenges that come with hiring employees who are outside of the legal field are simply worker retention and conservation of motivation and interest.
 We do show that our work environment promotes ambition and encourages creativity, but it can be difficult getting the best workers if their end goal is elsewhere.

 3. Low Learning Agility

 The hardest lesson when I started my company was not getting rid of weak people or the ones not ready to learn earlier than I did in the first few years of my business.
 I spent more time managing them than finding new customers.
-I knew in my gut they were not up to snuff but out of loyalty to them I let them hang around much longer than they should have.
+I knew in my gut they were not up to snuff, but out of loyalty to them, I let them hang around much longer than they should have.
 It would have been better for everyone to let them go as soon as the signs were there.
-They became more insecure and threatened as we grew which was not productive for the team.
-As soon as I let them go the culture got stronger and the bar higher.
-A team people like to be surrounded by other stars.
+They became more insecure and threatened as we grew, which was not productive for the team.
+As soon as I let them go, the culture got stronger and the bar higher.
+A team of people likes to be surrounded by other stars.
 It is true that you should hire slowly and fire quickly.
 I did not make that mistake again later on so learned it well the first time.
-I wish I had known it even earlier though but lesson learned for sure!
+I wish I had known it even earlier though, but lesson learned for sure!